FriendsOfSymfony/FOSRestBundle/Resources/doc/3-listener-support.rst

     // f.e. text/html or application/vnd.custom_something+json etc.
     $mediaType = $request->attributes->get('media_type');

-Note take care to configure the ``priorities`` carefully especially when the controller actions for specific routes only handle necessary security checks for specific formats.
-In such cases it might make sense to hard code the format in the controller action.
+The ``priorities`` should be configured carefully, especially when the controller actions for specific routes only handle necessary security checks for specific formats.
+In such cases it might makes sense to hard code the format in the controller action.

 .. code-block:: php